-In 2020, we will implement strategic initiatives that focus on people, process and technology to create a positive customer experience, that impacts positively on our customer's experience for all our customers.
+In 2021, we will implement strategic initiatives that focus on people (customer-centric), process (operational excellence) and technology (digital underwriting) to create a positive customer experience, that impacts positively on our customer's experience for all our customers.

-STATEMENT OF DIRECTORS' RESPONSIBILITIES ON FINANCIAL STATEMENTS
+STATEMENT OF DIRECTORS' RESPONSIBILITIES ON CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS

-The Directors of Veritas Kapital Assurance Plc are responsible for the preparation of the financial statements that give a true and fair view of the financial position of the company as at 31 December 2019, and the results of its operations, cash flows and changes in equity for the year ended, in compliance with International Financial Reporting Standards ("IFRS"), and the manner required by the Companies and Allied Matters Act of Nigeria, the Insurance Act of Nigeria, CAP 117 LFN 2004, relevant guidelines and circulars issued by the National Insurance Commission (NAICOM) and Financial Reporting Council Act of Nigeria.
+The Directors of Veritas Kapital Plc. accept responsibility for the preparation of the consolidated and separate financial statements that give a true and fair view of the financial position of the Group as at 31 December 2020, and the results of its operations, cash flows and changes in equity for the year then ended, in compliance with International Financial Reporting Standards ("IFRS") and in the manner required by the Companies and Allied Matters Act of Nigeria, Insurance Act I17 LFN 2004, circulars and guidelines issued by the National Insurance Commission (NAICOM and the Financial Reporting Council of Nigeria Act, 2011.